The Morrison Name

 Our Manx Family

-One of our earliest known ancestors was Patrick Mylvorrey who was born in about 1761 in Ballaugh in the north west of the Isle of Man.
+One of our earliest known ancestors was Patrick Mylvorrey was born in Ballaugh in about 1761 to Thomas Myvorrey and Margaret Stephan.
 The family lived at Glenshoggill near village of Ballaugh as farmers and agricultural labourers.
-When Patrick married his name was recorded as Morrison his children and were baptised variously as Mylvorrey (or Mylworrey) and Morrison between the 1780s and the 1820s.
+When his son Patrick married his name was recorded as Morrison and his children and were baptised variously as Mylvorrey (or Mylworrey) and Morrison between the 1780s and the 1820s.
 The next generation generally became known as Morrisons.
 Patrick's grandson William moved to Santon in the south east of the Isle when he married and it was his grandson William Ernest Morrison who migrated to Australia.

 It is not known which Mrs Morrison(s) these photos refer to, but she is most likley a relative.